-During the year ended September 30, 2014, the Company entered into a services agreement with Organto Foods Inc. (formerly Columbus Exploration Corporation) ("Columbus Exploration") and Columbus Copper Corporation ("Columbus Copper"), companies under common management, whereby the Company provides administration and management services to Columbus Exploration and Columbus Copper for a fixed monthly.
-The aforementioned services agreement is effective January 1, 2014, until December 31, 2015, and may be terminated with 30 days' notice by the Company, or 90 days' notice by Columbus Copper Corporation or Columbus Exploration.
+The Company has a "Services Agreement" with Organto Foods Inc. (formerly Columbus Exploration Corporation) ("Organto") and EnerGulf Resources Inc. ("EnerGulf"), companies with certain directors and officers in common, whereby the Company provides administration and management services for a fixed monthly fee.
+The Services Agreement is in effect until December 31, 2016 and may be terminated by Columbus Gold with 30 days' notice.

-On March 2, 2015, the Company entered into an agreement with Columbus Exploration, pursuant to which Columbus Exploration will transfer to Columbus Gold its Mogollon Project in consideration for the cancellation of debts owed by Columbus Exploration to Columbus Gold of \$447,739.
+On March 2, 2015, the Company entered into an agreement with Organto, pursuant to which Organto will transfer to Columbus Gold its Mogollon Project in consideration for the cancellation of debts owed by Organto to Columbus Gold of \$453,697.
+The debt owed to Columbus Gold has been shown as a long-term asset.